tyoeer/Chaoshead/README.md

 If you have any questions, feel free to ask.

-Chaoshead Awareness Day is annually on february 27, in order to spread awareness about Chaoshead updates.
+Chaoshead Update Awareness Day is annually on february 27, in order to spread awareness about Chaoshead updates.

 ### Currently not supported